A Scoping Review of Synthetic Data Generation by Language Models in Biomedical Research and Application: Data Utility and Quality Perspectives: Results

 Synthetic data generation in biomedical research increasingly supports a wide array of clinical applications.
-Those tasks cover diverse medical needs, including phenotype classification~\cite{zeinali2024symptom,woolsey2024utilizing,khademi2023data,li2023two,ashofteh2025targeted}, PSTD symptom extraction~\cite{wu2024callm}, de-identification (SynNote)~\cite{libbi2021generating}, clinical note summarization ~\cite{sufi2024addressing,mishra2024synthetic}, and mental health assessment ~\cite{bucur2024leveraging,bird2024generative,ghanadian2024socially}.
+Those tasks cover diverse medical needs, including phenotype classification~\cite{zeinali2024symptom,woolsey2024utilizing,khademi2023data,li2023two,ashofteh2025targeted}, PTSD symptom extraction~\cite{wu2024callm}, de-identification (SynNote)~\cite{libbi2021generating}, clinical note summarization~\cite{sufi2024addressing,mishra2024synthetic}, and mental health assessment~\cite{bucur2024leveraging,bird2024generative,ghanadian2024socially}.
 For example, CALLM~\cite{wu2024callm} constructs clinical interview datasets to aid PTSD diagnosis by generating synthetic transcripts; and Barabadi et al.~\cite{ashofteh2025targeted} generated synthetic radiology reports to enable automatic detection of metastatic sites in cancer patients.
-Those applications broadening the utility of synthetic data for health challenges, such as data shortage~\cite{wu2024callm} and privacy concerns~\cite{libbi2021generating,sarkar2024identification,chuang2025robust,barr2025large,chen2025automated}.
-However, accessibility remains a central concern for advancing synthetic data utility.
-Table \ref{tab:table1-2} shows 50.8\% ($n=30$) of the studies are explicitly described as accessible, providing open or partially open resources for reproducible development, while others’ accessibility details or licensing remain unclear.
+Those applications broaden the utility of synthetic data for health challenges, such as data shortage~\cite{wu2024callm} and privacy concerns~\cite{libbi2021generating,sarkar2024identification,chuang2025robust,barr2025large,chen2025automated}.
+However, accessibility remains a central concern for advancing synthetic data utility (see Supplementary Table S1 for a detailed list of experimental datasets and their corresponding links).
+Table~\ref{tab:generation_approach} shows 50.8\% ($n=30$) of the studies are explicitly described as accessible, providing open or partially open resources for reproducible development, while others’ accessibility details or licensing remain unclear.
 Open datasets such as Syn-HPI~\cite{li2021synthetic}, ClinGen~\cite{xu-etal-2024-knowledge}, and Syn-EMS-Audio~\cite{weerasinghe2024real} serve as synthetic data benchmarks for evaluating new models and methods, while others—particularly those derived from sensitive clinical domains—may be restricted or anonymized to protect patient privacy.
 Ensuring clear, well-documented access protocols and licenses will be essential for fostering broader collaboration and translational impacts of synthetic data in biomedical research.